nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 kubectl create configmap platform-config  --namespace nuclio --from-file platform.yaml
 ```

-At this point, all metrics will be sent to application insights custom metrics table.
+At this stage, all metrics will be sent to application insights custom metrics table.
 To read more about platform configuration [click here](../../docs/tasks/configuring-a-platform.md)

 ## Configure nuclio Logger to send logs to Application Insights